ant1k9/noter/README.md

 #### Roadmap

 1. Use predefined markdown format for new notes ✅
-2. Init folder where to save the data and metadata files ✅
+2. Initialize folder where to save the data and metadata files ✅
 3. Save all versions of notes to the same file ✅
 4. List all notes ✅
 5. Add remove command ✅